 To assist us in the provision of energy and other products and services, we may need to collect personal information about you.
 We collect personal information about customers, shareholders, employees and other individuals.
 We collect personal information through personal contact, records of communications and third parties including public sources.
-See Collection of personal information below for details.
+See the collection of personal information section below for details.

 We collect and use personal information to provide, manage and enhance our products and services, understand you and your needs and conduct direct marketing, among other things.
-See Use and disclosure of personal information below for details, including how to opt out of direct marketing.
+See the use and disclosure of personal information section below for details, including how to opt out of direct marketing.

 The security and integrity of your personal information is very important to us.
 We take measures to protect the security of personal information and to destroy or de-identify that information when no longer needed.
 You may be entitled to access and correct your personal information that we hold in certain circumstances.
-See Accessing and correcting your personal information below for details.
+See the accessing and correcting your personal information section below for details.